Keebra Park State High School

-Keebra Park State High School (KPSHS), referred to as Keebra Park or Keebra, is a co-educational public secondary school, located in the Gold Coast suburb of Southport, Queensland, Australia.
+Keebra Park State High School (KPSHS), referred to as Keebra Park or Keebra, is a coeducational public secondary school, located in the Gold Coast suburb of Southport, Queensland, Australia.
 The school falls within Division 6 of Gold Coast council.

 Students

 Year levels

 Queensland secondary schools started catering for Year 7 to align Queensland with the other states, as part of the official implementation in 2015 of Anna Bligh's state-wide "Flying Start" program.
 As part of a 2013 trial, some schools implemented this transition early.
 2013 was the last year Keebra Park State High School catered only for Year 8 to Year 12.
-Since 2014, the years levels currently offered at this school are Year 7 to Year 12.
+Since 2014, the year levels currently offered at this school are Year 7 to Year 12.

+Administration

+Staff

+As of 2025, the school has a teaching staff of 87 (Full-time equivalent: 81.8) and a non-teaching staff of 37 (Full-time equivalent of 30.1).

+Principals

+The first principal of the school was Garfield Prowse in 1973.
+As of 2025, the current principal is Adam Brandis.
+Recent principals have included: